300 E. Orange Mall

 Gold open access is delivered through publication by an open access publisher, as a journal article or a book.
 To subsidize publishing costs associated with peer review and printing, some journals may require payment from authors in the form of an article processing charge (APC).
 However, the majority of open access journals publish articles at no cost.
 The benefit of gold open access is the potential to share your research on a professional platform that is optimized to be discoverable ;and is displayed in the final published typeset.
 The transfer of cost to the author is the primary obstacle for researchers pursuing gold open access.

-Authors choosing to publish their research as open access are offered an abundance of options.
 The Directory of Open Access Journals (DOAJ) provides an index to high quality, open access, peer-reviewed journals.
-Additionally, most legacy publishers such as Elsevier, Wiley, and Springer also provide open access options.
+Additionally, most traditional publishers such as Elsevier, Wiley, and Springer also provide open access options.